scipy-conference/scipy_proceedings/papers/mattheus_ueckermann/mattheus_ueckermann.rst

    We solved this problem by implementing a new algorithm in python, which uses a simple but robust file-based locking mechanism to coordinate the work flow between an arbitrary number of independent processes.
-We used this system to analyze the entire earth's terrain at 90m resolution in under 3 days on a single compute node.
+We used this system to analyze the conterminous US's terrain at 30m resolution in under 3 days on a single compute node.

    Our solution is implemented in pyDEM, an open source Python/Cython library for